 6. Teach Your Kids to Respect Your Workspace

 Ideally, you would never have to worry about your kids taking things from your workspace.
-They wouldn’t stack their own stuff there either.
+They wouldn’t stack their stuff there, either.

 This takes time and patience.

-I start when my kids are toddlers, by firmly saying “no” if they try to take something from my desk or pound on my computer or something.
-Then I move them away or provide a toy or something to distract them.
+I start when my kids are toddlers by firmly saying “no” if they try to take something from my desk or pound on my computer.
+Then, I move them away or provide a toy or something to distract them.

-As they get older, I say, “No, that’s for Mommy’s work.”
-Continue to be consistent with this, and your kids should eventually learn that you don’t want them using the stuff in your home base.
+As they grow, I say, “No, that’s for Mommy’s work.”
+Continue to be consistent with this; your kids should eventually learn that you don’t want them using the stuff in your home base.

 When everyone is on the same page, it’s so much easier because they remind each other.
 I like it when that happens!